Green Bay Packers' Jordan Love 'dinged' in first half of unequal pro debut | ExBulletin

 Green Bay Packers’ Jordan Love ‘dinged’ in first half of unequal pro debut

-GREEN BAY, Wisconsin — Jordan Love was neither spectacular nor an abject failure in his first professional quarterback gaming experience.
+GREEN BAY, Erase. — Jordan Love was neither spectacular nor an abject failure in his first professional start as a quarterback.
 No, the heir to the throne of the Green Bay Packers was exactly what he experienced off-season and during training camp: uneven.

-In his first game play of any kind in 567 days, Love skillfully made one touchdown drive, sandwiched between six other drives, which resulted in a first loss in Saturday’s preseason defeat to the Houston Texans at Lambeau Field.
+In his first game play of any kind in 567 days, Love skillfully made one touchdown drive wedged in between six other drives that brought down a first in Saturday’s 26-7 preseason loss to the Houston Texans at Lambeau Field.

 Coach Matt LaFleur interrupted Love’s night after the first half.
 He planned to let his quarterback play in the third quarter, but changed his mind after Love was “dumped”—the word both LaFleur and Love used—around his right arm and shoulder on his pocket at the end of the second quarter. .
 Love played one more run to finish the half, but each game was a point.